Sustainable Agricultural Development Programme (SADP)

 Working on the philosophy of “helping those who are willing to help themselves”, SADP operates under a strict policy of not providing direct financial assistance.
 The initiative dispenses the required input – resources and knowledge – for participants to take up home gardening and animal husbandry.
 SADP is currently one of the largest private sector CSR initiatives in Sri Lanka supporting over 17,400 families; totalling 67,000+ beneficiaries.

-CTC has 6 decades of experience working with farmers across the country.
+FRAMEWORK AND STRATEGYCTC has 6 decades of experience working with farmers across the country.
 SADP was initiated in 2005 as a pilot project and launched as CTC’s flagship CSR programme in 2006 with the target of growing to empower 5,000 families by end 2012.

 In 2009, CTC’s CSR Steering Committee set up Outreach Projects (Guarantee) Limited to function as the CSR arm of Ceylon Tobacco Company PLC to enable better governance of the Company’s CSR initiatives.